wjk5117/METRO/Protective Shell Design/README.md

 ## Description
 This directory contains the 3D-printed shell design for protecting the cubic passive magnets used for METRO.
 The diameter of each shell is 10 cm.
-We provide both the STL and GCODE files for .
+We provide both the STL and GCODE files.

 - line_tag.stl: the STL file of the protective shell for 90-degree passive magnet
 - line_tag.gcode: the gcode file of the protective shell for 90-degree passive magnet